PRDMonash/DOSYto_mass_converter/README.md

-Copy all files of this folder to your harddrive
-Double Click on .exe file and enjoy!
+Download all files as a zip (see dropdown menu) and extract all files to a folder of your choice on your harddrive Double Click on .exe file and enjoy!